onepanelio/core-docs/docs/getting-started/quickstart.md

 3. Populate `params.yaml` by following the instructions in the template, and referring to [configuration file sections](/docs/deployment/configuration/files#sections) for more detailed information.

-4. Finally, run the following command to deploy Onepanel to your cluster:
+4. Run the following command to deploy Onepanel to your cluster:

   <Tabs
     groupId="cloud-provider"